yurigo79/gutenberg/packages/dataviews/README.md

 <div class="callout callout-info">At <a href="https://wordpress.github.io/gutenberg/">WordPress Gutenberg's Storybook</a> there's and <a href="https://wordpress.github.io/gutenberg/?path=/docs/dataviews-dataviews--docs">example implementation of the Dataviews component</a>.</div>

+**Important note** If you're trying to use the `DataViews` component in a WordPress plugin or theme and you're building your scripts using the `@wordpress/scripts` package, you need to import the components from `@wordpress/dataviews/wp` instead of `@wordpress/dataviews`.

 ### Usage

 The `DataViews` component receives data and some other configuration to render the dataset.
 It'll call the `onChangeView` callback every time the user has interacted with the dataset in some way (sorted, filtered, changed layout, etc.):